SoyFabianRG/SoyFabianRG/README.md

 </h2>

 <h2 align = "center"> 👨‍💻 About me </h2>
 I'm an undergraduate student pursuing a Bachelor of Science degree in Mathematics at National Autonomous University of Mexico (UNAM).
-My field of specialty is Discrete Mathematics, with a focus on Mathematical Logic and Probability Theory.
+My field of specialty is Discrete Mathematics, with a focus on Mathematical Logic and Set Theory.
 Additionally, I have one year of experience in customer service.

-Mi skill set is:
+My skill set includes:
+- Linear and abstract algebra, real, complex and numerical analysis, multivariable calculus, differentials equations, mathematical logic, set, number and graph theory.
-- Functional and Object Programming
+- Functional and object-oriented programming.
-- Management of the libraries Pandas, NumPy & Plotly Dash for data analysis.
+- Proficiency in using Pandas, NumPy, and Plotly Dash for data analysis.
-- Management of React for Front End development.
+- Proficiency in using React for Front End development.

  Fun facts:
 - :rocket: When I was in high school, I wrote my first `Hello World!` in C languaje.